demistry/SoundCatalogKit/README.md

 to perform this action so as to not force the learning curve of asyncawait onto the end developer.
 However, due to the instruction on the test to
 *Use the latest Swift features to provide a rich and consistent API* and also considering the fact that the async/await pattern is better structured than closures, I decided to make use of it for downloading the catalog/signature files.

+## Other Info
+There is a shell script in the Resources/Scripts directory.
+This script will help to build SoundCatalogKit as a Universal xcframework that can be used for multiple platforms at the same time.
+Simply select the UniversalFrameworkBuilder scheme in Xcode, build and run it to generate a folder called UniversalFramework in the root directory of the project.
+This folder will contain the created xcframework.
+The script supports universal framework generation for iOS and macOS, TvOS and watchOS can be added to the script by following the same format.